staabm/staabm.github.io/_posts/2024-11-28-phpstan-php-version-in-scope.md

 ### What's already done?

-_this chapter will be updated as soon as the project evolves_
+_this chapter will be updated to reflect the ongoing progress_

 #### Narrow types by PHP_VERSION_ID